University Clearing 2018

 Students can also try to get into a ‘higher ranking’ university if they have over-acheived in terms of the grades required by their ‘firm’ offer, through the UCAS adjustment process.

-Places become available once examination results have been released to students on Thursday August 18th, although the Clearing system runs from July to September.
+Places become available once examination results have been released to students on Thursday August 16th, although the Clearing system for 2018 runs from July 5th to October 23rd.